arabcoders/watchstate/README.md

 ## Updates

+### 2024-12-30

+We have removed the old environment variables `WS_CRON_PROGRESS` and `WS_CRON_PUSH` in favor of the new ones `WS_SYNC_PROGRESS` and `WS_PUSH_ENABLED`. please update your environment variables accordingly.
+We have also added new FAQ entry about watch progress syncing via [this link](FAQ.md#sync-watch-progress).

 ### 2024-10-07

 We have added a WebUI page for Custom GUIDs and stabilized on `v1.0` for the `guid.yaml` file spec.
-We strongly recommend to use the `WebUI` to manage the GUIDs, as it's much easier to use than editing the `guid.yaml` file directly. and both the `WebUI` and `API` have safeguards to prevent you from breaking the parser.
+We strongly recommend to use the `WebUI` to manage the GUIDs, as it's much easier to use than editing the `guid.yaml` file directly. and both the
+`WebUI` and `API` have safeguards to prevent you from breaking the parser.
 For more information please check out the associated
 FAQ entry about it at [this link](FAQ.md#advanced-how-to-extend-the-guid-parser-to-support-more-guids-or-custom-ones).

-### 2024-09-14

-We have recently added support for extending WatchState with more GUIDs, as of now, the support for it is done via editing a`/config/guid.yaml` file in the config directory.
-We plan to hopefully add management via WebUI in near the future.
-For more information please check out the associated
-FAQ entry about it at [this link](FAQ.md#advanced-how-to-extend-the-guid-parser-to-support-more-guids-or-custom-ones).

-The mapping should work for all officially supported clients.
-If you have a client that is not supported, you have to manually add support for that client, or request the maintainer to add support for it.

 ---
 Refer to [NEWS](NEWS.md) for old updates.